Flebogamma DIF 50mg/ml

 Neutropenia/Leukopenia

-A transient decrease in neutrophil count and/or episodes of neutropenia, sometimes severe, have been reported after treatment with IVIgs.
+A transient decrease in neutrophil count and/or episodes of neutropenia, sometimes severe, have been reported after treatment with IVIg.
 This typically occurs within hours or days after IVIg administration and resolves spontaneously within 7 to 14 days.

 In patients receiving IVIg, there have been some reports of acute non-cardiogenic pulmonary oedema [Transfusion Related Acute Lung Injury (TRALI)].
 TRALI is characterised by severe hypoxia, dyspnoea, tachypnoea, cyanosis, fever and hypotension.
-Symptoms of TRALI typically develop during or within 6 hours of a transfusion, often within 1 - 2 hours.
+Symptoms of TRALI typically develop during or within 6 hours after a transfusion, often within 1 - 2 hours.
 Therefore, IVIg recipients must be monitored for and IVIg infusion must be immediately stopped in case of pulmonary adverse reactions.
 TRALI is a potentially life-threatening condition requiring immediate intensive-care-unit management.

 Interference with serological testing